sherlyc/Schools/README.md

 ### User Stories

-* user can filter/sort the list by deciles, areas
+* user can filter/sort the list by deciles/cities.
-* user can search for a school by specifying names, areas
+* user can search for a school by specifying names/cities
-* an administrator area to allow add/edit/delete/update school profile.
 * user can add comments to a school profile.
 * user can view a list/links of properties available on trademe nearby the selected school.
 * a google map based navigation for user to search for schools